AdWerx/cruft-tracker/README.md

 Tests can be run from a Docker bash console like this:

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/dhughes/is_this_used.

+All contributions should use Prettier for formatting Ruby code.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).